 U.S. Assistant Secretary of State Christopher Hill, left, and South Korea’s Foreign Minister Song Min-soon pose for the media prior to their meeting at the Foreign Ministry in Seoul, South Korea, Friday, June 22, 2007.
 Hill said Friday that North Korea is prepared to promptly carry out a pledge to shut down its main nuclear reactor, but warned that the country’s complete denuclearization will not be easy.

-Christopher Hill â€” the chief U.S. negotiator at international talks on North Korea’s nuclear programs â€” said in response to reporters’ questions on arriving at Tokyo’sthat they were looking at “a three-week timeframe … starting Friday” for shutting down the Yongbyon reactor.
+Christopher Hill â€” the chief U.S. negotiator at international talks on North Korea’s nuclear programs â€” said in response to reporters’ questions on arriving at Tokyo’s Haneda Airport that they were looking at “a three-week timeframe … starting Friday” for shutting down the Yongbyon reactor.